We make money from advertisers and affiliate partners. As an Amazon Associate I earn from qualifying purchases.

 Causes of Hearing Loss in Children

-There are so many factors that can increase the chances that your child could end up with some degree of hearing loss.
+Many factors can increase the chances that your child could end up with some degree of hearing loss.
 Understanding the ‘how’ can help you to be in the best condition when it comes to help and support.
 Some of the causes of childhood hearing loss include:

-• It’s congenital.
-This means that there has been a defect during pregnancy or birth that has led to your child being born with a degree of hearing loss.
+• It’s congenital, which means that a defect during pregnancy or birth has led to your child's birth with a degree of hearing loss.
 It affects three to four in 1,000 newborn babies.
 It may be temporary or mild but can be equally profound or permanent.

 • Exposure.
-Exposing a child to loud noise at a high decibel can lead to hearing loss and this can happen over a prolonged period of time, too.
+Exposing a child to loud noise at a high decibel level can lead to hearing loss, and this can happen over a prolonged period of time, too.
 Loud sounds can come from a range of sources, from power tools and loud music to fireworks.

 Signs That Your Child May Have Early Stage Hearing Loss

-While adults might be able to articulate that they have issues hearing properly, this can be a big more complicated in children who are not able to articulate their challenges quite as well.
-This is ultimately why regular hearing checks are so important but there are other signs that parents should be aware of that might prompt them to visit and audiologist sooner than later.
+While adults might be able to articulate that they have issues hearing properly, this can be much more complicated in children who are not able to articulate their challenges quite as well.
+This is ultimately why regular hearing checks are so important, but there are other signs that parents should be aware of that might prompt them to visit an audiologist sooner rather than later.

 Here are some signs that parents, including dads, should look out for that might indicate potential hearing issues: